zcui001/zoom-speed-dial/README.md

   1. Install [Autoit](https://www.autoitscript.com/site/).
   2. Edit win-zoom-speed-dial.au3 to replace variables RoomNameList/RoomIdList/PasscodeList with your own Zoom rooms information.
   3. Start the Zoom application and run the script win-zoom-speed-dial.au3.
+You may create a shortcut to run thsi script.

 - macOS

   1. Edit mac-zoom-speed-dial.scpt to replace variables RoomNameList/RoomIdList/PasscodeList with your own Zoom rooms information.
   2. Start the Zoom application and run the script mac-zoom-speed-dial.scpt.
+You may create a shortcut to run thsi script.

 - Linux

   1. Install xdotool. (e.g. sudo apt install xdotool)
   2. Edit linux-zoom-speed-dial.sh to replace variables ZoomId/ZoomPass with your own Zoom rooms information.
   3. Start the Zoom application and run the script linux-zoom-speed-dial.sh with the room name to join as the input argument.
+You may create a shortcut to run thsi script.

 ## Troubleshooting
 1. This tool relies on the Zoom window title/class used on your OS.
 Replace with your own window title/class if needed.